 Towers, sport climbing and more

 There’s an array of towers to summit in Moab, most notably the towers of Castle Valley.
 A couple of my favorites are Lighthouse and the Devil’s Golfball.
 Moab’s got you covered for sport climbing as well.
-Much of this is along Potash Road at locations like the Scar, Mars, and Wall Street.
+Much of this is along Potash Road at locations like the Scar, Mars, and Wall Street, with sport routes that can go toe-to-toe with the rock climbing in Kalymnos.
 The areas I tend to favor are the Theater and the Cinema.
-For bouldering, it is hard to beat Big Bend Boulders, but I also enjoy the low hanging fruit of the tough splitter boulder problems at the Crack House.
+For bouldering, Big Bend Boulders’ skin-friendly problems are as good as the ones you find climbing in Spain, but I also enjoy the low-hanging fruit of the tough splitter boulder problems at the Crack House.

 Camping in Moab

 Camping around Moab has become a hot topic as of late as the popularity of the area continues to grow.
 I HIGHLY recommend you educate yourself on land agencies in the area and know whose land you are on.
 One of the best ways to do this is to visit the BLM Field Office in downtown Moab.
 They are there for questions just like this!
 There is a myriad of free BLM and Forest Service options just south of town off of HWY 191.